nkechiokehi/nkechiokehi/README.md

 # Hi, I'm Nkechi ✌️

-There are no dumb questions when it comes to data — only missed insights.
+There are no dumb questions when it comes to data, only missed insights.
 I answer those questions and translate data into decisions.

 My journey into analytics started with teaching.
 As an educator, I taught over 100+ students the fundamentals of marketing and business, helping them understand how strategy drives results.